JOURNAL OF POPULATION RESEARCH

 Population Review, published by Sociological Demography Press, is a vital resource in the field of demography, contributing to the understanding of population dynamics and trends since its inception in 1988.
 With an ISSN of 1549-0955 and an E-ISSN of the same number, the journal has played a significant role in disseminating scholarly research and analysis relevant to demographic changes and their implications.
 Although currently categorized in the Q4 quartile, it ranks 78th out of 139 in the Scopus Social Sciences: Demography category, placing it within the 44th percentile among its peers.
 This journal serves as a platform for researchers, professionals, and students to engage with contemporary population issues, encouraging the exploration of new theories and methodologies.
 While not available as open access, its robust editorial standards and commitment to rigorous research make it an invaluable addition to the libraries of demographers and social scientists alike.

-Unlocking the potential of population health studies.
+Unlocking the potential of data for societal advancement.